About the Journal

 Focus and Scope

-Physical Disabilities: Education and Related Services (PDERS) is the official journal of the Divison for Physical, Health and Multiple Disabilities (DPHMD) of the Council for Exceptional Children (CEC).
-This peer-reviewed journal is published two times per year.
-PDERS is a multidisciplinary journal that focuses on research, issues, and program innovations that relate to educational and related services needs of individuals with physical, health, and/or multiple disabilities.
+Research, Advocacy, and Practice for Complex and Chronic Conditions: A journal for physical, health, and multiple disabilities Services (RAPCC) is the official journal of Complex and Chronic Conditions, the Division for Physical, Health, and Multiple Disabilities (formerly DPHMD) of the Council for Exceptional Children.
+This peer-reviewed journal is published one to two times per year.
+RAPCC is a multidisciplinary journal that focuses on research, issues, and program innovations that relate to the educational and related services needs of individuals with physical, health, and/or multiple disabilities.
 Articles cover a wide range of topics, including: assessment, educational programming, access to the general curriculum, characteristics, training of instructional personnel, rehabilitation, prevention, community understanding and provisions, and legislation.
 The following are considered for publication: empirical research, theoretical perspectives, case studies that address promising practices, innovative instructional practices, and reviews of books, materials, media, and software.

 All research articles in this journal have undergone rigorous peer review, based on initial editor screening and anonymous refereeing by three reviewers.

-All published articles are the personal expression of the author(s) and do not necessarily carry the endorsement of DPHMD.
-DPHMD is the official division of the Council for Expectional Children that advocates for quality education for all individuals with physical disabilities, multiple disabilities, and special health care needs served in schools, hospitals, or home settings.
-The goals of DPHMD include:
+All published articles are the personal expression of the author(s) and do not necessarily carry the endorsement of CCC.
+CCC is the official division of the Council for Exceptional Children that advocates for quality education for all individuals with physical disabilities, multiple disabilities, and special health care needs served in schools, hospitals, or home settings.
+The goals of CCC include:

 - Promoting the continued development of adequate resources and programs that address the many areas of need associated with serving children and adults with physical and/or multiple disabilities, and special health care needs.

-- Advocating for funds and policies that promote supportive legislation and funding for persons with physical disabilities, multiple disabilities and special health care needs.
+- Advocating for funds and policies that promote supportive legislation and funding for persons with physical disabilities, multiple disabilities, and specialized health care needs.

 - Supporting the activities, policies, and procedures of the CEC and the other CEC divisions.